OpenSemi-de/ACDCs/README.md

 Advanced Circuit Design Component Suite

-Circuit Designer for Windows, Android (, IOS, MacCatalyst) Server components for display, collaboratiob and simulation
+ - Circuit Designer for Windows, Android (, IOS, MacCatalyst)
+ - Server components for circuit display, collaboration and simulation

 Currently in alpha-state, no warranty or agreements come with this software.